entando/entando-docs/vuepress/docs/next/docs/consume/high-avail-application.md

 ## Redis Implementation

 An Entando Application can be configured to utilize an external [Redis](https://redis.io/) cache.
-In a Redis implementation of an Entando Application, the cache is deployed independently of the Entando App Engine and the Entando App Engine is configured to connect to the deployed instance.
+In a Redis implementation of an Entando Application, the cache is deployed independently of the Entando App Engine and the App Engine is configured to connect to the deployed instance.

 ![Redis Caching](./img/redis-caching.png)

 The Redis cache is not deployed by the Entando Operator and must be managed by a DevOps team member or Kubernetes cluster administrator.

-[Check out the Caching and Clustering tutorial](../../tutorials/consume/caching-and-clustering.md#configuring-and-deploying-with-redis) for more information and step-by-step instructions to use a Redis cache in an Entando Application.
+Check out the [Caching and Clustering tutorial](../../tutorials/consume/caching-and-clustering.md#configuring-and-deploying-with-redis) for more information and step-by-step instructions to use a Redis cache in an Entando Application.

 ## Performance